datarisk-io/mlops_codex/docs/source/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-MLOps-Codex
+MLOps Codex
 ==============

 Its a Package for interacting with MLOps.
-MLOps is an API for Machine Learning (ML) models management, allowing the users to train, deploy and monitor those models.
+Datarisk MLOps is an platform for Machine Learning (ML) models management, allowing the users to train, deploy and monitor those models.
-The users will need to host its Python scripts and notebooks to MLOps-Codex to use the MLOps API.
+The users will need to host its Python scripts and notebooks to MLOps Codex to use the MLOps API.

 Installation